knpuniversity/oo/knpu/episode1/using-objects.md

 So now that we've moved that out let's refresh.
 Well look at that, it still works!

-So now that we have this ship class instead of a `Ship.php` file we can start using it from within our real application.
+So now that we have this ship class inside of a `Ship.php` file we can start using it from within our real application.
 From our `get_ships()` function I don't want to return this array inside of an array thing anymore.
 I want to do awesome things like return objects.